rciam/simplesamlphp-module-attrauthcomanage/README.md

     * `urnLegacy`: A boolean value for controlling whether to generate `eduPersonEntitlement` URN values using the legacy syntax.
 Defaults to `false`.
     * `noRoleEntitlements`: A boolean value for controlling whether to generate `eduPersonEntitlement` URN values without role attribute.
 Defaults to `false`.
     * `certificate`: A boolean value for controlling whether to fetch `Certificates` from User's Profile.
 Defaults to `false`.
+    * `certificateDnAttribute`: A string containing the name of the attribute that will contain the Certificate Subject DN when `certificate` is set to `true`.
+Defaults to `"voPersonCertificateDN"`.
     * `retrieveSshKeys`: A boolean value for controlling whether to retrieve SSH keys from User's Profile.
 Defaults to `false`.
     * `mergeEntitlements`: A boolean to indicate whether the redundant `eduPersonEntitlement` will be removed from the state.
 Defaults to `false`.
     * `attrMap`: An array of key,value pairs.
 These pairs constitute COmanage to SimpleSamlPHP attribute mappings.
 Currently ONLY Identifier attributes are supported.
 Defaults to `null`.